darthkali/Git-Tutorium/README.md

 # Git-Tutorium
-git and github Tutorium for the 2. semester at theUniversity of Applied Sciences Erfurt
+git and github Tutorium for the 2. semester at the University of Applied Sciences Erfurt